mainnet-cash/mainnet-docs/docs/src/tutorial/smartbch-rest.md

 ### Token balances

-You can get token balance of a specific token with the following methods:
+You can get all token balances of your wallet or a balance of a specific token with the following methods:

 ```shell script
 curl -X POST https://rest-unstable.mainnet.cash/smartbch/sep20/balance \